Canada's BMO offers $1.2 billion for F&C Asset Management

 F&C shareholders would also be entitled to receive a 2 pence per share dividend for the 2013 financial year.

-For BMO, Canada's fourth-largest bank, any deal would be a significant add for its wealth management division, which as of October 31 had C$369 billion ($333.65 billion) in assets under administration and C$184 billion in assets under management.
+For BMO, formerly known as Bank of Montreal and one of Canada's five largest banks, any deal would more than double the size of its global fund management arm, which runs more than $132 billion in assets.

-BMO is one of a handful of Canadian banks that have sought to expand their wealth management arms in the wake of the financial crisis, attracted by the industry's low capital requirements and as a profit offset for weaker consumer lending growth in Canada.
+BMO is one of a handful of Canadian banks that have sought to expand their wealth management arms in the wake of the financial crisis, attracted by the industry's fee-based revenue and relatively low capital requirements.
+Canadian banks are also dealing with slowing growth in consumer lending at home, and see wealth management as a way to maintain profits.

-Earlier this month, BMO Chief Executive Bill Downe told a financial services conference that the bank would consider acquisitions to bulk up its international wealth arm.

 OUTFLOWS